-Dr. Biediger is currently the Associate Director of Chemistry, Wafic Said Molecular Cardiology Research Laboratories at the Texas Heart Institute, Houston, Texas where he leads a group of chemists developing small molecule integrin antagonists and agonists for use as therapies, or as adjuncts to cell based therapies, for heart, lung and vascular disease.
+Dr. Biediger is currently the Director of Medicinal Chemistry, Molecular Cardiology Research Laboratories at the Texas Heart Institute, Houston, Texas where he leads a group of chemists developing small molecule integrin antagonists and agonists for use as therapies, or as adjuncts to cell based therapies, for heart, lung and vascular disease.
 Show full bio

 Dr. Biediger and his team is also developing targeted agents to image vulnerable atherosclerotic plaques.
 Dr. Biediger obtained BS degrees in Mathematics and Chemistry from Texas Lutheran College, followed by a PhD in Organic Chemistry from Texas Tech University.
 During a postdoctoral fellowship at Florida State University, he was part of the team that completed the first total synthesis of Taxol under the direction of Robert Holton.
 Prior to his current position at the Texas Heart Institute, Dr. Biediger was Senior Director of Medicinal Chemistry at Encysive Pharmaceuticals, where he directed numerous drug discovery and development projects over fourteen years.
 These projects resulted in four new chemical entities that have entered human testing (including the VLA-4 antagonist TBC4746) and one other that was selected as a preclinical candidate.

 Texas Lutheran College

 Florida State University

 Honors, Awards and Memberships

 THI Researchers Introduce Method for Earlier Identification of Patients at High Risk of Heart Attack or Stroke Due to Inflamed Arterial Plaque

 Researchers in the Department of Molecular Cardiology at the Texas Heart Institute (THI), in collaboration with investigators at Texas Children’s...